Updating Horizontal Tidebound

 CHAPTER TWO - THE RULE

-“Commander Khoth Voor, you are accused of violating the Rule of Duuskukeh by risking your command--twenty-four highly skilled pilots--to save one,” High Councillor Nova Voor pronounced from her seat at the council table, known as the Vakh, twenty feet above Khoth’s head.
+“Commander Khoth Voor, you are accused of violating the Rule of Duuskukeh by risking your command--twenty-four highly skilled pilots–to save one,” High Councillor Nova Voor pronounced from her seat at the council table, known as the Vakh, twenty feet above Khoth’s head.
 Her voice was even.
 Some would characterize it as cold.
 There was no familiarity in it.
 No one would ever know she was his mother from the way she spoke to him.
-“What say you?”
+“What do you say?”

 Khoth’s fingers curled slightly towards his palms.
 It was the only sign of emotion he showed.
 He quickly forced them straight.
 His voice was as even and cool as hers as he answered, “It was necessary.”